Azerbaijan Futsal Premier League

 Azerbaijan Futsal Premier League is the premier futsal league in Azerbaijan.
 It was founded in 1994.
-Organized by Association of Football Federations of Azerbaijan and is played under UEFA rules, currently consists of 8 teams.
+Organized by Association of Football Federations of Azerbaijan and is played under UEFA rules, currently consists of six teams.

 History

-Araz Naxçivan is very dominant in Azeri futsal, winning Premier League ten times in a row.
+Araz Naxçivan is the most successful team in Azeri futsal, winning the Premier League 17 times.
+The 2019-20 season was abandoned due to the COVID-19 pandemic in Azerbaijan and Araz Naxçivan were declared champions being the top team of the league at the time of the abandonment.
+The 2020-21 season was cancelled for the same reason as last season and Araz Naxçivan were selected to play in the 2021–22 UEFA Futsal Champions League by the AFFA.